justinyates887/react-portfolio/README.md

 ## <a name="Description"></a>Description

 A Portfolio attempted in React.
-Unfortunatley The portfolio I had finalized did not convery well into react, so this webpage does not function properly.
-I have hit my deadline, so no further work can be done.
+Unfortunatley, the portfolio I had finalized did not convert well into react, so this webpage does not function properly.
+I have hit my deadline, so no further work will be done as of the moment.

 ## <a name="Contributors"></a>Contributors